-If a young person has cultural, linguistic, or religious beliefs, and wishes to pursue those beliefs, it is important that they feel able to do so.
-The staff team within The Dunes will always actively support young people in pursuit of their beliefs, whether that is by providing a certain choice of food or preparation of food, or by ensuring that the young person has transport to and from their chosen place of worship.
+If a young person has particular cultural, linguistic or religious belief, and wishes to pursue those beliefs, it is important that they feel able to do so.
+The staff team within Old Vine House will always actively support young people in pursuit of their beliefs, whether that is by providing a certain choice of food or preparation of food, or by ensuring that the young person has transport to and from their chosen place of worship.
 We would also support them through access to people with similar backgrounds and via local amenities such as social groups or churches, mosques, temples, etc.